 The formula to compute this ratio is given below:

-Absolute liquid assets are equal to liquid assets minus accounts receivables (including bills receivables).
-Some examples of absolute liquid assets are cash, bank balance and marketable securities etc.
+Absolute liquid assets are equal to liquid assets minus accounts receivable and bills receivable.
+These assets usually include cash, cash equivalents, bank balances and marketable securities etc.

 Following are the current assets and current liabilities of a trading company:

 - Cash and Bank: $5,000

 - Accounts receivables, net: $8,000